vercel/next.js/readme.md

 </details>

 <details>
-  <summary>How do I CSS preprocessors like SASS / SCSS / LESS?</summary>
+  <summary>How do I use CSS preprocessors like SASS / SCSS / LESS?</summary>

 Next.js bundles [styled-jsx](https://github.com/zeit/styled-jsx) supporting scoped css.
 However you can use any CSS preprocessor solution in your Next app by following one of these examples: